 So, if you’re interested in learning more about how to interpret political survey results, keep reading!

 Surveys are a great way to gauge public opinion on a particular issue.
-They can use to understand how people feel about a specific politician or policy.
+They can be used to understand how people feel about a specific politician or policy.
 However, it is essential to remember that not all surveys are created equal.
 Some surveys are better than others at accurately measuring public opinion.

 We will discuss some things you should look for when analyzing political survey results.